List of Sanrio characters: My Sweet Piano (1980)

 My Sweet Piano (マイスウィートピアノ, Mai Sūīto Piano) is a spinoff character from My Melody.
 She is depicted as a pink female sheep who is gentle and pampered and loves to talk and hang out with My Melody.
 She was introduced in 1980 as a friend of My Melody.
 She was originally known as "Hitsuji-san", which roughly translates to "Miss Sheep".
 Sanrio asked readers of its monthly Strawberry Newspaper to suggest a name for her, and the selection of the name "Piano" was announced in 2005.
 The first solo merchandise with the character under the full name "My Sweet Piano" was released in 2008.
-As of 2019 Piano was a meetable character at Sanrio Puroland.

 Piano started out as a supporting character in the 2005 anime series Onegai My Melody where she only spoke by baaing and bleating.
 Since 2005, she's voiced by Junko Takeuchi in Japan.
 Piano also appears in the 2020 web series Hello Kitty and Friends: Supercute Adventures where she's a background character debuting in Season 2 where she's voiced by Michelle Marie.

 In the 2025 Netflix series My Melody & Kuromi, she alongside Flat are co-stars with My Melody and Kuromi.
 In the series, Piano reveals to Kuromi and Flat that she's able to speak normally instead of bleating.
 She explains that the reason she didn't talk is due to struggling to get her proper thoughts out.